JudeWillmer/Windows-Server-2022-Lab/05 - Troubleshooting/README.md

 ## Objective

-Troubleshoot and restore DNS name resolution by identifying and correcting an incorrect DNS server configuration on a domain-joined client.
+Troubleshoot and restore **DNS** name resolution by identifying and correcting an incorrect **DNS Server** configuration on a domain-joined client.

 ---

 ## Implementation

 I investigated why a domain-joined client was unable to resolve the domain controller hostname.
-I confirmed the issue by attempting to ping the domain controller, which failed due to a DNS resolution error.
-I reviewed the client's IPv4 configuration and identified that the Preferred DNS Server was incorrectly configured to use a public DNS server instead of the internal **Active Directory** DNS server.
-I corrected the DNS server configuration, cleared the DNS resolver cache, and verified that the client could successfully resolve and communicate with the domain controller.
+I confirmed the issue by attempting to **ping** the domain controller, which failed due to a **DNS** resolution error.
+I reviewed the client's **IPv4** configuration and identified that the **Preferred DNS Server** was incorrectly configured to use a public **DNS Server** instead of the internal **Active Directory DNS Server**.
+I corrected the **DNS Server** configuration, cleared the **DNS Resolver Cache**, and verified that the client could successfully resolve and communicate with the domain controller.

 ---